sofiabroome/temporal-shape-dataset/README.md

 # temporal-shape-dataset
 This repository contains code for the Temporal Shape dataset, presented in "Recur, Attend or Convolve?
-Frame Dependency Modeling Matters for Cross-Domain Robustness in Action Recognition" by Broomé et al., arXiv 2021, with the purpose to evaluate principal temporal modeling abilities and cross-domain robustness in a light-weight manner.
+Frame Dependency Modeling Matters for Cross-Domain Robustness in Action Recognition" by Broomé et al., arXiv 2112.12175, with the purpose to evaluate principal temporal modeling abilities and cross-domain robustness in a light-weight manner.

+You can download the Temporal Shape dataset on [this page](https://doi.org/10.7910/DVN/EDVAIY) on Harvard Dataverse.

 ### Gifs corresponding to Fig. 1 in the article (circle class in the 4 different domains)